 Geisel Library plays a central role in the academic life of the College by supporting the teaching, learning and research needs of students, faculty, staff and the Monastic community.
 The Geisel staff is a dynamic, service-oriented team that is committed to helping users with their library needs.
-The collections include ever-growing and selective access to more than 350,000 physical and online titles, covering primarily scholarly books, journals, newspapers, databases, web sites, microforms, archives and audio/visual publications.
-All library resources are described in GeiselCat, the Library's online catalog, or on the Library's web pages where access from off-campus computers is also often possible.
+The collections include ever-growing and selective access to more than,400,000 physical and online titles, covering primarily scholarly books, journals, newspapers, databases, web sites, microforms, archives and audio/visual publications.
+Descriptions and or the full-text of all of the library's resources may accessed through the library's website both on and off campus.

 Geisel Library was first erected in 1960 thanks to a generous gift from the Honorable Joseph H. Geisel of Manchester.
 Following major renovations in 1973 and 1992, the College completed in 2012 a major overhaul of the main level rooms and an installation of an integrated Learning Commons that now also includes the I.T.
 Helpdesk.
 The current furniture, technology, and overall environment are designed to better support group study, laptop use and technology-based or multimedia assignments.
-With significant support from the Office of Information Technology, some of the newer services include scanning, multi-media editing, color printing, quick-print stations, a closed-captioned news television, Helpdesk support, laptop borrowing, and "Media:scape" stations for laptop display and collaboration on presentations and other documents.
-The lower level of Geisel Library includes a versatile walk-up KIC scanner as well as a ScanPro microforms scanner for student use.
+With significant support from the Office of Information Technology, some of the newer services include scanning, multi-media editing, color printing, quick-print stations, a closed-captioned news television, Helpdesk support, and "Media:scape" stations for laptop display and collaboration on presentations and other documents.
+The lower level of Geisel Library includes a versatile walk-up scanner that creates PDF files which can be e-mailed, stored on a USB drive, or sent to your smart device.
+A multi-functional microforms scanner for student use is also available.